Top 15 Venture Capital Firms Investing in Robotics

 Key Takeaways

-• Top venture capital firms active in robotics include Scout Ventures, Playground Global, Bee Partners, and Creative Ventures, known for backing innovative companies.
+• VCs active in the robotics industry include top players like Scout Ventures, Playground Global, Bee Partners, and Creative Ventures, which are notable backers of startups in this space.

-• If you're raising or have just closed a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and bill pay.
+• Once you've closed a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.

 Which VC Firms in Robotics Are Right for Your Stage?